ukparliament/procedure-parsing/public/comments/business_step.rb.md

 ... otherwise, the source step has not been actualised or has only been actualised by business items with dates in the future ....

         else
-... and we set the route status to 'NULL', the actualisation count to 0 and the parsed attribute to true.
+... and we set the route status to 'FALSE', the actualisation count to 0 and the parsed attribute to true.

-          update_route_hash( route_id, nil, 'NULL', true, 0, nil )
+          update_route_hash( route_id, nil, 'FALSE', true, 0, nil )
         end
       end
     end